simpletoimplement/runkit7-runkit7/README.md

 Make sure that C++ is installed with Visual Studio.
 The command prompt to use is "VS2015 x86 Native Tools Command Prompt" on 32-bit, "VS2015 x64 Native Tools Command Prompt" on 64-bit.

-- Note that different visual studio versions are recommended for different PHP versions.
+- Note that different visual studio versions are needed for different PHP versions.
-  For PHP 7.2+, use Visual Studio 2017 instead.
+  For PHP 7.2+, use Visual Studio 2017 and vc15 instead.

 For 64-bit installations of php7, use "x64" instead of "x86" for the below commands/folders.